sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Q_A2.md

 ---

+The sequence of moves is as follows for three disks:
+1. Move disk 1 from rod A to rod C
+2. Move disk 2 from rod A to rod B
+3. Move disk 1 from rod C to rod B
+4. Move disk 3 from rod A to rod C
+5. Move disk 1 from rod B to rod A
+6. Move disk 2 from rod B to rod C
+7. Move disk 1 from rod A to rod C

 For `n = 3` disks, the recursive calls break down as follows:
 - Move 2 disks from `A` to `B` (using `C` as auxiliary).
     - Move 1 disk from `A` to `C` (using `B` as auxiliary).
     - Move disk 2 from `A` to `B`.